spantaleev/nextcloud-docker-ansible-deploy/docs/configuring-playbook-s3.md

 To avoid this problem, what this playbook does is mount some Amazon S3 bucket as a local directory using [Goofys](https://github.com/kahing/goofys).

-It makes this bucket avaialble as a local directory
+It makes this bucket avaialable as a local directory

 You'll need an Amazon S3 bucket and some IAM user credentials (access key + secret key) with full write access to the bucket.
 Example security policy: